reevesrs24/LivingOffAlexa/SoundCloudCovertCDN/README.md

 2. Use the [main.py](https://github.com/reevesrs24/LivingOffAlexa/blob/main/SoundCloudCovertCDN/PythonPEWavEmbedder/main.py) to embed the exe file into your wav file.
 3. Upload the wav to your SoundCloud account.
 4. Edit the permissions of the track to allow downloads.
 5. Next extract the download URL.
 To do this use the developer tools for whatever choice of browser you prefer.
 Once the `Download File` button has been clicked in the `More` list retrieve the URL.
-The URK should begin with this domain and path `https://api-v2.soundcloud.com/tracks/<track id>/download?<params>`
+The URL should begin with this domain and path `https://api-v2.soundcloud.com/tracks/<track id>/download?<params>`
 6. Take the extracted URL for your download and in [main.cpp](https://github.com/reevesrs24/LivingOffAlexa/blob/main/SoundCloudCovertCDN/main.cpp) replace `<SoundCloud Download Track URL>` with the URL.
 7. Build the `SoundClooudCovertCSN.sln` using visual studio with platform toolset `Visual Studio 2019 (v142)` and the C++ language standard `ISO C++17 Standard (/std:c++17)`
 </br>